Spring Boot Method Security with SAPL

 [...] : Attention, bob accessed the book 'The Three-Body Problem'.

-The check age transform set policy matches first (Bob’s age < 14), so the set returns its result including the obligation and the transformed resource with blackened content.
+The check age transform set policy matches first (Bob’s age < 14), so the set returns its result including the obligation and the transformed resource with masked content.
 The second policy in the set is not evaluated because the first was already applicable.

-Collection of Obligations, Advice and Transformations
+Combining Obligations, Advice, and Transformations

 You can download the demo project from the GitHub repository for this tutorial.